Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/dns/create-dns-records-at-freenom.md

 ## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Ajouter un enregistrement MX afin que les courriers électroniques pour votre domaine soient transférés vers Microsoft
 <a name="bkmk_mx"> </a>

 1. To get started, go to your domains page in Freenom by using [this link](https://my.freenom.com/).
-You'll be prompted to log in.
+Vous serez invité à vous connecter.

     ![Connexion freenom](../../media/90a32855-bfdd-4dfe-881c-b9a36b2f0582.png)